shaun2099/react-custom-validator/README.md

 - You can create your own validators as you like.

-## Step 1, import component and initialize a validation summary in constructor
+## Step 1  Import component and initialize a validation summary in constructor
 ```js
 import { ValidationMessage, ValidationSummary, Required, Email, MinLength, MaxLength, Number, True, SameAs } from "react-custom-validator";